People struggline with generalized anxiety disorder of GAD experience a variety of symptoms. They often feel like they worry about everything.

 GAD is diagnosed when a person worries excessively about a variety of everyday problems for at least 6 months.

-People with GAD may visit a doctor many times before they find out they have this disorder.
+People with Generalized Anxiety Disorder may visit a doctor many times before they find out they have this disorder.
 They ask their doctors to help them with headaches or trouble falling asleep, which can be symptoms of GAD but they don’t always get the help they need right away.
 It may take doctors some time to be sure that a person has GAD instead of something else.

 First, talk to your doctor about your symptoms.
 Your doctor should do an exam to make sure that another physical problem isn’t causing the symptoms.
-The doctor may refer you to a mental health specialist.
+After a physical cause is ruled out, counseling is the next step to resolving the issues.

 Treatments